 Having completed all origination under the guaranteed scheme, the Company continues to efficiently manage its £3.2bn loan portfolio under the terms of its licence with the Secretary of State for Levelling Up, Housing and Communities and expects to continue to do so through to maturity of the loans made.
-AHF's portfolio of borrower groups as at 31 March 2023 stood at 59 (2022: 59).
+AHF's portfolio of borrower groups as at 31 March 2024 stood at 59 (2023: 59).

-The Company accrues a small profit based on the element of annual fee income which it retains under the terms of the Management Services Agreement ("MSA") with T.H.F.C.
-(Services) Limited (the "Immediate Parent Company") and a small amount of investment income.
-On this basis the Company achieved a profit after tax for the year of £463,000 (2022: £224,000).
+The Company accrues a profit based on the element of annual fee income which it retains under the terms of the Management Services Agreement ("MSA") with T.H.F.C.
+(Services) Limited (the "Immediate Parent Company") in addition to investment income on its own reserves.
+On this basis the Company achieved a profit after tax for the year of £660,000 (2023: £463,000).
 This income stream will continue to grow in line with inflation throughout the life of the loans.